content-left-bg.png

 Revaluation

-Process to accurately describe the true value of capital assets owned by the department.
+Process to accurately recognise the fair value of capital assets owned by the department.

-Any contract through which the department has gained access to a facility controlled by an external entity for education purposes by means of a formal contract.
+Any lease arrangement through which the department has gained the right to use an underlying asset controlled by an external entity for a specified period of time.

 Previous seven years shown.
 Minor version updates not included.